MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

 Note that these are outbound connections from the bot to the Internet.
 There is not a list of IP Addresses or DNS names that the Bot Framework Connector Service will use to talk to the bot.
 Inbound IP Address whitelisting is not supported.

+> [!NOTE]
+> Move to `bot-service-resources-faq-ratelimiting.md`

 ## Rate limiting
 ### What is rate limiting?
 The Bot Framework service must protect itself and its customers against abusive call patterns (e.g., denial of service attack), so that no single bot can adversely affect the performance of other bots.
 To achieve this kind of protection, we've added rate limits (also known as throttling) to our endpoints.
 By enforcing a rate limit, we can restrict the frequency with which a client or bot can make a specific call.
 For example: with rate limiting enabled, if a bot wanted to post a large number of activities, it would have to space them out over a time period.
 Please note that the purpose of rate-limiting is not to cap the total volume for a bot.
 It is designed to prevent abuse of the conversational infrastructure that does not follow human conversation patterns.
 For example, flooding two conversations with more content than two human could ever consume.

 ### How will I know if I'm impacted?
 It is unlikely you'll experience rate limiting, even at high volume.
 Most rate limiting would only occur due to bulk sending of activities (from a bot or from a client), extreme load testing, or a bug.
 When a request is throttled, an HTTP 429 (Too Many Requests) response is returned along with a Retry-After header indicating the amount of time (in seconds) to wait before retrying the request would succeed.
 You can collect this information by enabling analytics for your bot via Azure Application Insights.
 Or, you can add code in your bot to log messages.

 ### How does rate limiting occur?
 It can happen if: